ctash/csv_directory/REAME.md

 ---------

 1. Clone Repo and 'bundle install' in root directory
-  a. type a to view all contacts
+  1. type a to view all contacts
-  b. type q to quit
+  2. type q to quit
-  c. type last name to view all contacts with last name
+  3. type last name to view all contacts with last name
 2. run program with 'ruby backupify_challenge.rb'
 3. run tests in spec directory with 'rspec .'